 Asbestos Risks on the USS Wharton (AP-7)

-Prolonged exposure to asbestos can cause a series of life-threatening diseases such as mesothelioma, and asbestosis.
+Prolonged exposure to asbestos can cause a series of life-threatening diseases, such as mesothelioma and asbestosis.
 Oftentimes, asbestos-related diseases are misdiagnosed and mistreated.
-If you are a veteran who served on the USS Wharton (AP-7) and you experience symptoms like a persistent, dry cough, shortness of breath, wheezing, chest pain or tightness, we strongly recommend you to consult a specialist as soon as possible.
-Our team will connect you with the most reliable professionals in your area, whether you are seeking medical help or financial compensation.
+If you are a veteran who served on the USS Wharton (AP-7) and you experience symptoms like a persistent, dry cough, shortness of breath, wheezing, chest pain, or tightness, we strongly recommend you consult a specialist as soon as possible.
+Veterans diagnosed with asbestos-related malignant conditions qualify for benefits and are eligible to file claims.
+Upon a cancer diagnosis, our team will connect you with the most reliable professionals if you are seeking financial compensation.
 We can also help you in getting in contact with your former shipmates.
-For more information, please call us at 760.621.6147.